 The previous rules had been clear – no dogs Easter Day to 30th September between 10:00 and 18:00, - had worked really well because there was a big safe areas where children could play.

-Cllr Green added that children could come into contact with dog faeces and they were at risk of contracting Toxocara and be blinded as happened to a close relative.
-There was a serious health risk to address.
+Cllr Green added that children could come into contact with dog faeces and they were at risk of contracting Toxocara and be blinded.
+Any decision should take into account health and safety concerns.

 Cllr Kidd confirmed that the new rules appeared to ban dogs only during July and August between the same hours of 10:00 and 18:00.
-He also noted that there were no rules for Girt and Kingsand beaches, and this was unfair on those who preferred to enjoy those beache users- particularly if Cawsand Beach were to have a total ban.
+He also noted that there were no rules for Girt and Kingsand beaches, and this was unfair on those who preferred to enjoy those beaches - particularly if Cawsand Beach were to have a total ban.

 Cllr Lingard felt that a balance had to be struck as responsible dog owners should not be penalised as a result of a few irresponsible ones.
 There were many visitors who came into the villages with dogs and brought valuable trade for the local businesses.